Kwa Geok Choo: Early life and education

+Career

 On 1 September 1955, Kwa founded law firm Lee & Lee with Lee Kuan Yew and Dennis Lee Kim Yew.
 Kwa practised conveyancing and legal draftsmanship.
 She retired from partnership in 1987 but stayed on as a consultant thereafter.

 During Lee's years as Prime Minister and Senior Minister, Kwa was frequently seen with her husband, especially on diplomatic trips and meetings with other foreign ministers.
 After suffering two strokes in May and June 2008, she was bedridden and developed locked-in syndrome, being unable to speak, but remained conscious and able to understand speech.

-Civil and political work

-Kwa was a founding member of the People’s Action Party (PAP) and helped to draft the PAP Constitution.
+Kwa was a founding member of the People's Action Party (PAP) and helped to draft the PAP Constitution.
 She made her first political speech on Radio Malaya on PAP's policy on women before the 1959 elections, advocating equal pay for women and for monogamous marriages.
 She mostly stayed out of the political limelight throughout her husband's career.

 When Singapore separated from the Malaysian Federation, Kwa drafted the clauses in the Separation Agreement for the guarantee of the water agreements between the Malaysian state of Johor and Singapore.
 This guarantee was done via an amendment to the Federal Constitution of Malaysia.

 Kwa was also a pioneer advocate of women's rights in Singapore.
 She spoke on family planning, and supported legal protection for women.
-Together with other women’s activists such as Chan Choy Siong, Kwa's suggestions were included into the landmark 1961 Women’s Charter, which sought to improve and protect the legal rights of women.
+Together with other women's activists such as Chan Choy Siong, Kwa's suggestions were included into the landmark 1961 Women's Charter, which sought to improve and protect the legal rights of women.